DocuSign Inc. Developer Terms and Conditions

 3. OWNERSHIP & RIGHT TO USE

 3.1 Except for those limited rights expressly granted in this Section 3, DocuSign reserves all rights, title, and interest in and to the Tools and any related intellectual property developed by or for DocuSign.
-You authorize Us to interact with your Integration, including to engage in any copying or transmission that is necessary to provide the Tools or any DocuSign Content, such as DocuSign Signature or DocuSign Transaction Rooms.
+You authorize Us to interact with your Integration, including to engage in any copying or transmission that is necessary to provide the Tools or any DocuSign Content, such as DocuSign Signature or DocuSign Rooms.

-3.2 Subject to your compliance with the Terms of this Agreement, You are granted a limited, revocable, non-transferable and non-sublicensable right to use the Tools for the sole purpose of developing and supporting Your Integration.
-Your license to use the API is (i) internal (all others, including any affiliates, must obtain their own license and Integrator Key); and (ii) limited to making direct server calls to DocuSign for the DocuSign Content and to distributing the DocuSign Content to Your end users, immediately upon receipt by Your servers.
+3.2 Subject to your compliance with the terms of this Agreement, You are granted a limited, revocable, non-transferable and non-sublicensable right to use the Tools for the sole purpose of developing and supporting Your Integration.
+Your license to use the API is (i) internal (all others, including any affiliates, must obtain their own license and Integration Key); and (ii) limited to making direct server calls to DocuSign for the DocuSign Content and to distributing the DocuSign Content to Your end users, immediately upon receipt by Your servers.

 3.3 Some of the software that We provide for use with the Tools may be open source software and governed by open source licenses.
 If an applicable open source license conflicts with this Agreement, the terms of the open source license will control.

 3.4 You acknowledge that DocuSign reserves the right to terminate or modify, in any manner, in Our sole discretion, the Tools, including any of its content, in whole or in part, with or without notice.
 Modifications may affect Your Integration and may require You to make changes to Your Integration at Your own cost to continue to be compatible with the API or other aspects of the Tools.
 We will not be liable if, for any reason, all or any part of the Tools or a Sandbox is unavailable for any time or for any period.